coffeeandc0d3/p-append-file/README.md

 [Todo]

- * If filepath not found, notify and re-prompt user (currently to know if failed, you won't see the 'Done!' text, but it's easy to miss that as well.
+ * If filepath not found, notify and re-prompt user (currently to know if failed, you won't see the 'Done!' text, but it's easy to miss it.

- * shell-like path-completion to make easier
+ * Shell-like path-completion to make easier